bestwebsoft/gallery-wordpress-plugin/readme.txt

 = How to add many images? =

 Multiple files upload is supported by all modern browsers except Internet Explorer.

+= How to add image from Media library into gallery? =

+Since our Gallery plugin works with attached images, this cannot be done by standard means.
+However, you can re-attach previously downloaded images to your gallery.
+Please note that after this, that image will not be available as an attachment in that post to which it was attached earlier.
+You can re-attach images using our plugin Re-attacher - <a href="http://wordpress.org/plugins/re-attacher/">Re-attacher</a>.
+With this plugin, you can reattach previously uploaded images to other posts, as well as detach files from the post completely.
+Re-attacher allows you to manage both single files and groups of files.
+This plugin makes using our Gallery and Portfolio plugins a lot more convenient, as you won't have to upload new images each time you may need them on your gallery or portfolio pages.

 = I'm getting the following error: "Fatal error: Call to undefined function get_post_thumbnail_id()".
 What should I do? =